zxcxyz/kubeformat/README.md

 # Example
 ![example](./example.png)
 ### TODO
+* Improve and unify error handling, right now its a mess
+* Add tests
+* Refactor function and variable names to be in line with conventions
 * Maybe add statefulness (path to filters)
-* Maybe add optional secret decoding from b64
 * Add parsing of multiple manifests (--- case)
+* ~~Maybe add optional secret decoding from b64~~
 * ~~Output in JSON~~
 * ~~Cleanup out-of-the-box CLI flags~~
 * ~~Read input from files~~ cat file | kubeformat accomplishes the same